 You can either apply for a one-year, two-year, or three-year medical cannabis patient card.
 You must apply for renewal 45 days before expiration.
 Fees for card renewal are the same as fees for the initial application.

-There is a non-refundable one-time application fee depending on the duration of the card you are applying for.
-The fees are $100 for a one-year registry card, $200 for a two-year registry card and $250 for a 3-year registry card.
-Persons enrolled in the federal Social Security Disability Income or Supplemental Security Income programs, as well as veterans, are eligible for reduced fees: $50 for a one year registry card, $100 for a 2 year registry card and $125 for a 3 year registry card.
+There is a non-refundable one-time application fee for a medical marijuana card depending on the duration of the card you are applying for.
+The fees are $100 for a one-year registry card, $200 for a two-year registry card and $250 for a three-year registry card.
+Persons enrolled in the federal Social Security Disability Income or Supplemental Security Income programs, as well as veterans, are eligible for reduced fees: $50 for a one-year registry card, $100 for a two-year registry card and $125 for a three-year registry card.

 SSDP or SSI participants must include a copy of their verification letter dated last year, and veterans must supply a copy of their DD214.